puolival/regularization/README.md

 # regularization
-Regularized regression and classification methods.
+Here will be implementations of regularized regression and classification methods and related study notes.
+No guarantees of correctness provided, use at your own risk.